agmen-hu/end2end-wd-runner/README.md

     .waitForElementByCss waitFor
 ```

-plus the waitFor can be an object where the keys are the selectors and the values are the callbacks and the first arrived called
+When the waitFor is an object then waitForFirstElementByCss action used

 #### waitForPopUp()